sketchplugins/plugin-directory/README.md

 - [Sketch to VR](https://github.com/auxdesigner/sketch-to-vr), by Liu Liu: Personal fun project - turn your mocks into VR
 - [Sketch Translation](https://github.com/hoai265/language-sketch-plugin), by Hoai Nguyen: A Sketch plugin for easy multi-language design
 - [Sketch User Flows](https://github.com/reqfire/sketch-user-flows), by reqfire: A Sketch Plug-in for importing/exporting user flow and interface definitions from Reqfire.
-- [Sketch User Flows](https://github.com/ribot/sketch-user-flow-docs), by ribot: This plugin lets you link images in a document with an extenal image file and update them all at once.
 - [Sketch Wakatime](https://github.com/wakatime/sketch-wakatime), by WakaTime: A Plugin to update your WakaTime stats automatically from Sketch.
 - [Sketch WCAG](https://github.com/bryanberger/sketch-wcag), by Bryan Berger: A Sketch plugin that lets you contrast test your entire color palette against the WCAG guidelines all at once
 - [sketch-duplicatesymbol](https://github.com/marianomike/sketch-duplicatesymbol), by Mike Mariano: Sketch plugin that creates a new symbol out of a selected symbol